Zohar Zisapel

-Life

-Early life
+Early life and education

-Zisapel was born in Tel Aviv, one of three children of immigrant parents from Poland who owned and ran a shoe store on Herzl Street, then one of the city’s main arteries.
-He received public education and upon graduation from high school he enrolled as a student at the Technion – Israel Institute of Technology in Haifa.
+Zohar Zisapel was born in Tel Aviv, one of three children of immigrant parents from Poland who owned and ran a shoe store on Herzl Street, then one of the city’s main arteries.
+Upon graduation from high school he enrolled as a student at the Technion – Israel Institute of Technology in Haifa.
 He received his B.Sc. and M.Sc. in electrical engineering from the Technion and later earned an MBA from Tel Aviv University.
 To help finance his education, he worked in his spare time supplying lighting to Tel Aviv discos.

-Following his undergraduate education at the Technion, Zisapel completed his compulsory service in the Israel Defense Forces (IDF), after which he was hired by the Electronic Research Department of the Ministry of Defense in Tel Aviv, ultimately serving as its head.
-He received the Israel Defense Prize in 1979 for his work.